rusal’s ukraine strategy

 “… the only primary aluminum producer in ukraine was purposely destroyed in the interests of russian metal producers starting in 2006.”

-russian businessman and co-owner of rusal oleg deripaska is among the suspects, an informed source in the sbu told the kyiv-based interfax-ukraine news agency.
+russian businessman and co-owner of rusal oleg deripaska is among the suspects, according to ukraine’s sbu state security service.

 the sbu said affiliated companies of the russian businessmen acquired a controlling stake in zalk under the supervision of russian businessmen and then proceeded to destroy the plant’s production capacity. in 2009 they halted the plant’s ore-thermal furnaces and the main production sites of electrolysis production, which led to damage and subsequent complete destruction of equipment, the sbu said.